Direct electrical modulation of surface response in a single plasmonic nanoresonator: Results and discussion

-where $n_\mathrm{0}(\xi_\perp)$ is the equilibrium electron density of an uncharged system and $\Delta n_\mathrm{0}(\xi_\perp,V)$ is the voltage-induced electron density (see Fig.~1B). $\varepsilon_\mathrm{b}(\xi_\perp)$ is the position dependent background permittivity which in bulk gold is dominated by interband contributions while outside gold it transitions to the permittivity of the surrounding dielectric.
+A complete analysis in determining $d$-parameter perturbations would encompass all possible microscopic phenomena taking place at the surface of the charged nanoresonator.
+Here, in a first approximation, we calculate the perturbation coefficients $\partial_V d_\perp$ and $\partial_V d_\parallel$, as a function of the position on the surface $\textbf{r}_\text{s}$, resulting solely from the electron spill-out under the LRA.
+We assume a position-dependent plasma frequency $\omega_\text{p}(\xi_\perp,V)=\omega_\text{p0}\sqrt{n_\text{0}(\xi_\perp,V)/n_\text{0}}$, where $\omega_\text{p0}$ is the unperturbed plasma frequency, $n_\text{0}(\xi_\perp,V)$ is voltage-dependent equilibrium electron density, $n_0$ is the bulk density of free electrons and $\xi_\perp$ parameterizes the distance perpendicular to the interface to capture e.g.~the electron spill-out.
+In this approximation, the optical properties are then described by a position-dependent local permittivity (see Fig.~\ref{fig:fig3}a) where $n_\text{0}(\xi_\perp)$ is the equilibrium electron density of an uncharged system and $\Delta n_\text{0}(\xi_\perp,V)$ is the voltage-induced electron density (see Fig.~\ref{fig:fig1}d). $\varepsilon_\mathrm{b}(\xi_\perp)$ is the position dependent background permittivity which in bulk gold is dominated by interband contribution while outside the gold it transitions to the permittivity of the surrounding dielectric.
 For simplicity, we assume that the electron response at any point at the surface is isotropic, although it is expected that the equation-of-motion perpendicular to the interface contains additional terms that describe the influence of the boundary.
-Within these assumptions, according to Ref.\,\cite{mortensen2021surface} the $d$-parameter perturbation coefficients can be expressed in integral form as \begin{linenomath}
+Within these assumptions, according to Ref.\,\onlinecite{mortensen2021surface}, the $d$-parameter perturbation coefficients can be expressed in integral form as

-\end{linenomath} Here, $\varepsilon_\mathrm{m}$ and $\varepsilon_\mathrm{d}$ are the bulk permittivities of the metal and surrounding dielectric, respectively (for a detailed derivation see Supplementary Section\,1.5).
+Here, $\varepsilon_\text{m}$ and $\varepsilon_\text{d}$ are the bulk permittivities of the metal and surrounding dielectric, respectively (for a detailed derivation see Supplementary Section\,1.5).
 For both components, the integrands in equations~\eqref{eq:eperturbation_coefficient_perpendicular} and\,\eqref{eq:eperturbation_coefficient_parallel} contain the partial derivative of the local permittivity with respect to the applied voltage $\partial_\mathrm{V}\varepsilon_\mathrm{LRA}$.
-That is, they depend on the induced electron density $\Delta n_0 (\xi_\perp,V)$ (see Eq.\eqref{eq:local_permittivity}), which can be related to the classical electrostatic induced surface electron density $\Delta \eta_0(V)$ via the integral
+That is, they depend on the induced electron density $\Delta n_0 (\xi_\perp,V)$, which can be related to the classical total induced surface electron density $\Delta \eta_0(V)$ via the integral